2nd Annual Chalk Stream Headwaters Forum Sets its Sights on National Attention

 Practical outputs so far have included the completion of the river restoration at the Vitacress Salads site at St Mary Bourne, the engagement by local landowner Michael Malyon of the same experts to implement river restoration on a 700m stretch of the Bourne downstream of the Vitacress site, and the creation of a Bourne Rivulet Chalk Stream Knowledge Database housed at Southampton University.
 The intention is to complete the population of that database and then to transfer its contents to a public website which will be universally accessible.

-In fact the Management Group has been so successful it was resolved by the VCT to use its exemplar as a best practice model and create a similar group called the Upper Itchen Initiative to address the fast mounting concerns voiced at the Forum about this particular stretch of historic chalk stream.
+In fact, the Management Group has been so successful it was resolved by the VCT to use its exemplar as a best practice model and create a similar group called the Upper Itchen Initiative to address the fast mounting concerns voiced at the Forum about this particular stretch of a historic chalk stream.

 Lord Selborne, Patron of the Vitacress Conservation Trust and Chair of the Forum commented “The second Chalk Stream Headwaters Forum proved a lively meeting, with a number of positive messages as well as some concerns.
 The VCT will, I know, be following up on a number of very constructive proposals made in the discussion period”.